Common Budgeting Mistakes That are Setting You Back Years With Your Money Goals – Part Five in Your Ultimate Guide on

-Yes, you are still going to budget!
-You will make mistakes, face common challenges and you will learn from those experiences!
-With your knowledge (and determination), you will tweak, adjust, and refigure things!
-It’s okay.
-Everyone goes through a budgeting fail phase.
-EVERYONE!
+You will make mistakes, face challenges, and you will learn from those experiences!
+With your knowledge (and determination), you will tweak, adjust, and refigure your budget!

 Top 10 Common Budgeting Challenges + How to Fix Your Budgeting Process

 You’re not letting yourself be a beginner at this!
 You read all the info, and you checked your budget numbers twice even!

 Can you imagine if you quit cooking as a teen because your box of Mac & Cheese was too watery?
 That would be silly, huh?

-The Fix: Cut yourself some slack, have a cookie.
+The Fix: Cut yourself some slack, and have a cookie.
 Read about how wildly successful people failed, chuckle, and have another cookie.
-Then tomorrow morning come back to your budget planning process and figure out where you went wrong.
+Then tomorrow morning, come back to your budget planning process and figure out where you went wrong.
 Sometimes you’re super focused on one point that you overlook key challenges that are dragging your numbers down.

 Budget Mistake #2 – You totally blew your budget numbers and overspent